ShanhinPavel/YouTubeApp/README.md

 How to use the application:

-1. Write your request in search field and click "enter".
+1.Write your request in search field and click "enter".

 2.The app processes the request to YouTube REST API and displays loaded clips in form of horisontal list.